maivincent/arribachocolat/_i18n/en/_posts/2024-10-22-pacari-60-guaviduca.md

 ---
 layout: post
-title: "Pacari - Andean Guaviduca - 60% Cocoa"
+title: Pacari - Andean Guaviduca - 60% Cocoa
 tags: [Dark, Guaviduca]
 categories: [Pacari]
 ---

 Guaviduca has a lovely name — but you'd be very good to know what it is.
 A search brings up scientific articles about an Amazonian essence, Latin name Piper carpunya (a pepper species), traditionally used by the Shuar people to treat inflammation, wounds and ulcers.